Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Instruments and Labware
 =======================

 The examples in this section will work with Flex or an OT-2.
 If you want to follow along and test this code, make sure you have the right instruments and labware ready for your robot.
+We'll be using the equipment listed in the table below.

 .. list-table::
     :header-rows: 1